risc0/r0vm-helios/README.md

 | Parameter          | Description                                   |
 |--------------------|-----------------------------------------------|
 | `CONTRACT_ADDRESS` | Address of the light client contract deployed |

+> [!IMPORANT]
+> You will need to re-deploy the contracts if you make any changes to the RISC Zero guest program or proof verification will fail.
+> This is because the guest program ID is set in the contract constructor

 ### 4. Run Light Client